dp-labs/dora/README.md

 ## Status

-Dora is currently in the MVP stage, with support for EVM functionalities.
+Dora is currently in the MVP stage, with support for EVM and WASM functionalities.
 It is actively under development and will soon be ready for production use.

 ## Why